Former Refugee Helps Victims of Crisis

 From my personal experience, I can truly say that being forced to flee your home and leave behind everything that’s familiar and dear to you is one of the toughest challenges anyone can face.
 However, seeing how various NGOs such as Project HOPE are working together to offer basic needs such as food, water, shelter and access to health services, really makes me proud of my colleagues who work hard day and night to help the refugees through the darkest moments of their lives.

+I would like to use this opportunity to thank Project HOPE for making it possible for me to be part of their volunteering community which allowed me to spend some time at the refugee camp in Kumanovo.
 Let’s all take a moment to reflect on the things that really matter and help a little every day to make the world a safer place.

 Project HOPE has been supporting the Syrian Refugee Crisis through our program in Macedonia since September of 2015.
 Krenare hopes to be able to return to Macedonia to provide more assistance with volunteers.